Bartapapa/legend/docs/class/mouser.md

 <b>D:</b> Stubborn

-## Tiny
+## Tiny luck
 You're as small as a mouse, and benefit and suffer from all of the advantages and drawbacks that that entails.

 You only have 1 HP, and can't gain more HP than that, ever, through any circumstance.
 Armor doesn't work on you.
 You can only deal 1 damage.
 You can only carry things that are smaller than you.
+You're considered to have -3 Might, although this can be changed with magic, for example.

-However, you're very <b>lucky</b>.
+However, you've got <b>Lucky dice</b>.
+These lucky dice are d6s.
+You can roll them just like magic dice - if the [sum] is more than the damage you took, you actually avoided it entirely.
+You only lose LD when it comes up as '6'.
+You can even avoid attacks that you didn't see coming, because, let's face it - it's hard shooting a mouse with an arrow.
+Otherwise, you follow the same rules for Wounds as everyone else.

 ## Scurry
 Enemies can't stop you by trying to block your path.
 With acrobatics and speed, you zip and dive past their feet or other appendages.
 You always find a way of moving at the same speed as your allies (so you can still move into a nearby spot by use of your movement).
 You can freely climb onto enemies you're in contact with, no check required (unless they're really slippery).

 ## Weak spot
 Whenever you successfuly land an attack, you deal damage as usual, but you also hit a weak spot.

 ## Greed
 For every inventory slot filled with Valuables or Treasures, you get +1 HP.
 Each Valuable braided into your beard grants +1 HP.